Reading to Kids: The “Million-Word Gap”

 Feb 10, 2022 A million words.
 That is a lot of vocabulary.
 That is how many fewer words children will hear by kindergarten if they are not exposed to books.

 Young children whose parents read them five books a day enter kindergarten having heard about 1.4 million more words than kids whose parents never read to them.Ohio State’s Crane Center for Early Childhood Research

-This million-word gap can easily be used to explain the difference in expressive and receptive vocabulary skills in young children.
+The difference in expressive and receptive vocabulary skills in young children easily explain this million-word gap.
 It also contributes to kids’ reading difficulties and poor vocabulary use.

 So what if your child just doesn’t want to read five books a day?
-Well, the study goes on to further state that “even kids who are only read one book a day will hear about 290,000 more words by age 5 than those who don’t regularly read books with a parent or caregiver.”
+The study further states that “even kids who are only read one book a day will hear about 290,000 more words by age 5 than those who don’t regularly read books with a parent or caregiver.”
 This means that reading only one book a day makes a huge difference in your child’s educational journey.

-It makes sense that the more words that children are exposed to prior to entering kindergarten, the higher the success rate of reading and writing skills.
-This is because they have prior knowledge of the words, and it’s not the first time they are being introduced to them.
-The more children are exposed to and explained concepts, the easier they are to understand and to place into their long-term memory.
+It makes sense that the more words that children see before entering kindergarten, the higher the success rate of reading and writing skills.
+This happens when they have prior knowledge of the words, and it’s not the first time they are being introduced to them.
+The more you expose your children to and explain concepts, the easier they are to understand and to place into their long-term memory.

-According to a recent study that is going to be published in the Journal of Developmental and Behavioral Pediatrics, here’s how many words kids will hear by the time they are 5-years-old:
+According to a recent study that will be published in the Journal of Developmental and Behavioral Pediatrics, here’s the number of words kids will hear by the time they are 5-years-old: